bwhitman/nesdev/README.md

  build/nesasm keyboard.asm # assemble the asm to NES file
  cp keyboard.nes /Volumes/NO\ NAME/  # copy it to the Everdrive SD card diskutil unmount /Volumes/NO\ NAME/ # unmount the SD card

+ or

+ fceux keyboard.nes # to test in emulator (no keyboard support)

  ```

  Keyboard details: https://wiki.nesdev.com/w/index.php/Family_BASIC_Keyboard